 Own Reece shares in just a few minutes.

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 Reece Limited is an industrial distribution business based in Australia.
-Reece shares (REH) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
+Reece shares (REH) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
 Reece has a trailing 12-month revenue of around $6.1 billion.
 If you're looking to buy shares, check out the steps below.

 How to buy shares in Reece

 - Compare share trading platforms.
 To buy shares listed in Australia, you'll need to sign up to a broker with access to the Australian Securities Exchange (ASX).
 Our table below can help you choose.

 - Open and fund your brokerage account.
 Complete an application with your personal and financial details, like your ID and tax file number.
 Fund your account with a bank transfer, PayPal or debit card.